|

 Vancouver Island- Barkley Sound, Campbell River/Discovery Passage, Gulf Islands,

-Johnstone Strait, Nanaimo, Port Hardy, Stubbs Island, Victoria, Sunshine
+Johnstone Strait, Nanaimo, Port Hardy, Seymour Narrows (including

 mammals (killer whales, humpback whales, harbor seals, sea lions,